Stanford probes faculty ties to China gene-edited baby work

-Stanford University has started a review of interactions that some faculty members had with He Jiankui (HUH JEEN-qway), the Chinese scientist who claims to have helped make gene-edited babies.
+Stanford University has started a review of interactions that some faculty members had with He Jiankui, the Chinese scientist who claims to have helped make gene-edited babies.

-Several professors including He’s former research adviser have said they knew or strongly suspected He wanted to try gene editing on embryos intended for pregnancy.
+Several Stanford professors have said they knew or strongly suspected He wanted to try gene editing on embryos intended for pregnancy.

-The work has been widely criticized since November, when He revealed the births of twins whose DNA he said he altered.
+The work has been widely criticized since November, when He revealed the births of twins whose DNA he said he altered to try to help them resist possible future infection with the AIDS virus.

 Most scientists think gene editing for reproductive purposes is too risky to be tried yet because of the danger of harming other genes and because the DNA changes may be passed to future generations.

 Most Read Local Stories